 RLS: Well, I recall a number of incidents, but they're stories.
-The number of times we went out there, well, late [19]60, in the [19]70s, there was, I think, out there called (Cladophora?).
-It was a blanket of algae that was stimulated by a protein in the water, phosphates.
-There were many of them in the bay at that time.
+The number of times we went out there in the late 60s, in the 70s, there was a thing out there called Cladophora.
+It was a blanket of algae that was stimulated by a protein in the water, phosphates, which there were many of them in the bay at that time.
 When the water was clear enough, the sunlight would shine all the way to the bottom.
 The phosphates were on the bottom.
 The phosphates grew into an algae.
-At the exact time, there was such a plethora of seed in the bay that the Cladophora laid over the seed, totally blanketed it for about, I would say, a year.
+At the exact same time, there was such a plethora of seed in the bay that the Cladophora laid over the seed, totally blanketed it for about, I would say, a year.
 There was no better time in the bay than that.
 I'll say, 1965 to 1970.
 There was a tremendous amount of sea clams in the bay.
 Everybody thought this is never going to end.
 We have so many clams out here.
 We've made it for life.

 But unfortunately, that went away, too, due to either overfishing or the Southwest Sewer District.
 Things changed over the years.

 SW: So, what do you do when you run a dredge boat?
-When you are captaining a dredge boat, what is your...
+When you're captaining a dredge boat, what is your...?